Main Line (NJ Transit): Description

 Next stop is Passaic, on an embankment.
 After Passaic, the Main Line has a stretch through some industrial areas before the Clifton station, also on an embankment.

 The Main Line passes under U.S. Route 46 and the Garden State Parkway before it crosses under and over several streets in south Paterson.
 It leaves the DL&W Boonton Branch alignment at about 40.886°N 74.167°W and reaches the Erie Main Line alignment at 40.905°N 74.164°W. This connection was single track when built circa 1963, then double-tracked in a rehabilitation project in 2002.
 The line passes under Interstate 80 and heads into downtown Paterson.
 The Erie station in Paterson is elevated, with a center platform.

 Continuing north the Main Line is elevated through Paterson, passing over streets.
 After several grade crossings in an industrial area, the tracks cross the Passaic River on a truss bridge.
 Hawthorne is the next stop, at grade level.
 After a long stretch, the train reaches Glen Rock station, at grade level at a crossing.

 After Glen Rock the Main Line merges with the Bergen County Line at Ridgewood Junction.
 The line widens to three tracks (in Erie days the line was four tracks from here to Suffern NY).
 Ridgewood station is next, with Spanish-style design on the station building and with newly constructed high-level platforms.

 Next is Ho-Ho-Kus, also at grade.
 Waldwick follows with an abandoned station building on the northbound side and a footbridge connecting the two platforms.
 Waldwick Yard is just north of the station with the restored WC tower on the southbound side by the yard.
 Just following Waldwick Yard is a grade crossing.
 North of the grade crossing (which has three tracks) the line becomes two tracks.

 Allendale and Ramsey follow, both as grade-level stations.
 Ramsey-Route 17 station (opened August 22, 2004) is next.
 It is a park-and-ride facility located off of Route 17 south in Ramsey.

 Mahwah follows and is the last station in New Jersey.
-Crossing over the New York state line the train arrives at Suffern, the last stop for most trains.
-Some trains continue via Metro-North's Port Jervis Line to the north end of passenger operations at Port Jervis.
-The yards are just to the north of the Suffern station, under the New York State Thruway overpass.
+Crossing over the New York state line the train arrives at Suffern, the last stop for NJT Main Line trains.

-Rolling stock

-All trains on the Main Line are push-pulled by diesel locomotives.
-Coaches used are from the Comet series, and often feature Metro-North owned Comet Vs as these are pooled with New Jersey Transit's coaches as part of the operating agreement.
-Trains running exclusively on NJT trackage may also utilize MultiLevel cars hauled by a PL42AC.
-More recently, ALP-45DP hauled trains have been used on this line as well.
-Other equipment used could also include EMD GP40PH-2 or EMD GP40PH-2B locomotives.